lukepark327/EOSrelay/README.md

 As you know, each block header contains committed transactions.
 Given a block header, anyone will be able to verify if a transaction is included or not.
 Now we can offer a transfer services from ```EOS``` to ```ETH```.

 ## Details
-1. Trx1 is contained into Block.
-Trx 1 is a locking transaction that sending EOS to certain account (called EOSLockingAddr).
+1. Tx1 is occurred and included in Block.
+Tx1 is a locking transaction that sending EOS to certain account.
-2. Relayer register the header information of the Block (one that contains Tx1) on Ethereum smart contract.
+2. Relayer registers the header information of the Block (one that include Tx1) on Ethereum.
-3. All the verification processes are executed by smart contract, whether the Tx1 is contained in Block and locking transaction is sent properly.
+3. All the verification processes are executed by smart contract, whether the Tx1 is involved in Block and locking transaction is sent properly.
 4. If the Tx1 is confirmed as verified one, same amount of token is minted on Ethereum.

 ## Environments